aruhstosnhu/aruhstosnhu.github.io/index.md

 # Angela Ruhstorfer: Computer Science Program ePortfolio

-My name is Angela (Angie) Ruhstorfer, and I am a student of Southern New Hampshire University's Computer Science program, with a concentration in Information Security.
+My name is Angela (Angie) Ruhstorfer, and I am a student of Southern New Hampshire University's (SNHU) Computer Science program, with a concentration in Information Security.
 This ePortfolio contains three artifacts and their code reviews from three categories:

 1. Software Design and Engineering
 2. Algorithms and Data Structure